 6.X.4 Impacts on services, entities and interfaces

+UDR:

-UDR: the UE battery level can be stored to the UDR by the PCF.
+- The UE battery level can be stored to the UDR by the PCF.

+PCF:

-PCF: When UE battery level change event is received, PCF determines the policy based on the current UE battery level (or stores into the UDR), reports to AF for taking action (e.g. change codec) to keep an aligned policy.
+- When UE battery level change event is received, PCF determines the policy based on the current UE battery level (or stores into the UDR), reports to AF for taking action (e.g. change codec) to keep an aligned policy.

+AMF:

+- When the PCF subscribed to AMF on UE battery level change, the AMF deploys the policy information which includes storing the UE battery level change trigger, and notifies to PCF when the trigger condition is met.

+SMF:

+- When the PCF subscribed to SMF on UE battery level change, the SMF enforces the subscription, and notifies the PCF for the event when the trigger condition is met.

+Editor’s Note: How the AMF or SMF obtains the battery level information is FFS.

+UE:

+- The UE provides the battery level to AMF/SMF (via RAN).

 No more changes